codingfuture/puppet-cfnetwork/README.md

 definition to specify to which interface to apply the rule.

 There are predefined interface names:
-* 'local' - assign rule to loopback interface
+* `'local'` - assign rule to loopback interface
-* 'any' - assign rule to all interfaces, unless src or dst is specified.
+* `'any'` - assign rule to all interfaces, unless src or dst is specified.
 See below.

-Each firewall rule is a pair of "interface:service".
-Optionally, additional tag can be specified "interface:service:tag".
-Such format allows resource to be defined multiple times with no name class and explicit virtual resource processing.
+Each firewall rule name has format of `"interface:service"`.
+Optionally, additional tag can be specified like `"interface:service:tag"`.
+Such format allows resource to be defined multiple times with no name clash and not need for explicit virtual resource processing.

 **!!!
 ALL CONNECTIONS ARE BLOCKED BY DEFAULT, EVEN LOCAL !!!**

-The module is designed without actual firewall implementation to use in other arbitrary modules for plug&play firewall rules definition.
+The module is designed without actual firewall implementation to serve as abstract API for plug&play firewall rules definition.
 For example:

 * this module automatically enables DNS clients and services, if '$recurse' or '$serve' is configured
-* **cfauth** module automatically enables incoming SSH connections on configured ports from admin hosts
+* **[cfauth]** module automatically enables incoming SSH connections on configured ports from admin hosts
- **cfsystem** module automatically defines rules for NTP, APT repositories, APT cache,
+ **[cfsystem]** module automatically defines rules for NTP, APT repositories, APT cache,
     puppet, etc.